bao-project/bao-docs/source/development/doc_guidelines.rst

 Lists
 -----
 There are three types of possible lists: bullet lists, numbered lists, and definition lists.
 Bullet and numbered lists should be indented at the same level as the preceding paragraph (and not indented itself).
-Aditional lines are indented to the first character of the text of the bullet list.
+Additional lines are indented to the first character of the text of the bullet list.

 **Bullet List**